Lilianada/Klark/CONTRIBUTING.md

 # Contributing to Klark

-We are thrilled that you're interested in contributing to **Klark**!
+We are thrilled 🥳 that you're interested in contributing to **Klark**!
 Whether you're a beginner or an experienced developer, you're welcome to contribute in any way you can.
 Contributions can range from code, documentation, bug fixes, feature requests, and much more.
 Your input makes Klark better for everyone!

-## How to Contribute
+## How to Contribute 🚀

-There are several ways to contribute to Klark:
+There are several ways to contribute to Klark ☞:

 - Reporting issues
 - Proposing new features